medcomdk/dk-medcom-hospitalnotification-testscripts/input/pagecontent/index.md

 ### Background

-In this Implementation Guide (IG), testscripts for sending and receiving [HospitalNotifications](https://medcomdk.github.io/dk-medcom-hospitalnotification) are included.
+In this Implementation Guide (IG), testscripts for sending and receiving [HospitalNotifications](https://medcomdk.github.io/dk-medcom-hospitalnotification) ([link to HospitalNotification IG](https://medcomfhir.dk/ig/hospitalnotification/)) v.
+3.0.0 are included.

 The testscripts are created by MedCom for testing in [Touchstone](https://touchstone.aegis.net/touchstone/) during MedCom test and certification, both self- and livetest.
-However, they may be used locally by vendors in their own testsetup.
+However, the testscripts may be used locally by vendors in their own testsetup.

 Testscripts presented in this IG are all based on the [Testscript FHIR resource](https://www.hl7.org/fhir/testscript.html).
 They are profiled by MedCom using FSH and published using the FHIR publisher.